KyleGospo/docs.bazzite.gg/src/Advanced/Auto-Mounting_Secondary_Drives.md

 ## Graphical User Interface (GUI) Methods for Auto-Mounting

+!!! warning
-> **Warning**: Do not set up auto-mount, unmount then format a drive!
+Do not set up auto-mount, unmount then format a drive!
 It can confuse the software you are configuring drives with.
 Instead, **remove the auto-mount first before formatting the drive**.

 - [**KDE Partition Manager**](./KDE_Partition_Manager_Auto_Mount_Guide.md)
 - [**GNOME Disks**](./GNOME_Disks_Auto-Mount_Guide.md)